gianni0907/Visual-Odometry/README.md

 Note that in both cases the *id* field is stored only for completeness, it is never used in the project.
 ### Observations
-Moreover, each image of the input sequence is stored in the following struct:
+Moreover, data related to each image of the input sequence are stored in the following struct:
 - *Observations*, with fields:
-    *gt_pose* (3d float vector storing ground truth x-y position and theta angle) *points* (vector of Points2d elements, containing all the image points related to the observation)
+    - *gt_pose* (3d float vector storing ground truth x-y position and theta angle)
+    - *points* (vector of Points2d elements, containing all the image points related to the observation)

-Also in this struct, the gt_pose is not used in the project, it is considered only for evaluation.
+Also in this struct, the *gt_pose* is not used in the project, it is considered only for evaluation.
 ### Camera parameters
 The camera parameters given in input are stored as attributes of a *Camera* object.
 They are:
-- Camera matrix (3x3 matrix)
+- Camera matrix (*3x3* matrix)
-- Pose of the world in camera frame (Isometry3f)
+- Pose of the world in camera frame (*Isometry3f*)
 - Spatial dimension (*width*,*height*)
 - Depth range (*z_near*,*z_far*)

-Furthermore, I add to the given implementation of Camera class also the Isometry which represents the pose of the camera in the robot frame.
+Furthermore, I add to the given implementation of Camera class also the *Isometry3f* which represents the pose of the camera in the robot frame.

 ## Data Association
-To find a correspondence between two points, their dimensionality is not relevant: they can be both 2d points (i.e projected on image planes), or both 3d points, or also mixed.
+To find a correspondence between two points, their dimension is not relevant: they can be both 2d points (i.e projected on image planes), or both 3d points, or also mixed.
 Indeed, what matters are their appearances, so we need to compare them.

-Since a point appearance is characterized by a 10-dimensional vector, to compute data association I rely on KD-Trees, since they are more suitable when the points dimension increases.
+Since a point appearance is characterized by a 10-dimensional vector, to compute data association I rely on KD-Trees, because they are more suitable when the points dimension increases.
 In order to change the least possible the available implementation of KD-Tree I create an additional struct:
 - *Point*, with fields: *id* (int), *appearance* (10d float vector)

-Notice that loosing the information about point coordinates (useless in this context) I can treat in the same way both 2d and 3d points.
+Notice that loosing the information about point coordinates - useless in this context - I can treat in the same way both 2d and 3d points.
 Moreover, here the *id* field has a different meaning wrt *Points2d* and *Points3d* structs.
 In fact, here it no longer represents the unique point identifier, but the index of the point in the considered vector of points.
 It is necessary to explicitly store it since the KD-Tree machinery does not preserve the vector ordering.

 ## Initialization